EiichiroIto/RetroGameEngine/README.md

 ## Limitations
 - Only compatible with Pharo 8.
 - Sound and music functions are not supported.
-- Bitmap editor or Tile editor are not implemented.
+- Bitmap Editor and Tile Editor are not implemented.

 Have fun!